BLOG

 1. Requirements Collection and Evaluation

-Once the requirements are collected, the business analyst documents both functional and non-functional requirements.
-Functional requirements describe what the system should do, while non-functional requirements outline how the system should perform (e.g., speed, security, and scalability).
-This detailed documentation serves as a guide for both business and IT teams, ensuring everyone is aligned and clear on the expectations for the project.
+This process encompasses both functional requirements (what the system should do) and non-functional requirements (how the system should perform, including speed, security, and scalability).
+This comprehensive documentation serves as the authoritative guide for business and IT teams, ensuring alignment and clear expectations throughout the project lifecycle.

 Agile Business Analysis